peterennis/angular-stencil/README.md

 ## Create a basic Stencil component

 The idea is to have a web component that can be data-bound via properties and return its changes by custom events.
 For this example a simple slider component is created.
+We use the [stencil-component-starter](https://github.com/ionic-team/stencil-component-starter) as the template for creating our component.

+**NOTE:** Stencil component testing is a new feature and **NOT** included in this integration demo.

 The following code shows the `@Component` decorator.
 This decorator adds meta-information to your component like its selector `tag`.
 Our slider uses the custom element selector tag `fwt-slider` (so we can use `<fwt-slider>` later in the DOM).